edani/ensime-emacs/README.md

 For best behaviour, the ENSIME server needs to be running the same version of scala that your project uses.
-The default version of scala is defined by `ensime-default-scala-version` but you can specify a per-project version by setting, e.g. `scala-version: "2.9.3"` in `.ensime`.
+The default version of scala is defined by `ensime-default-scala-version` but you can specify a per-project version by setting, e.g. `:scala-version "2.9.3"` in `.ensime`.

 Then simply `M-x ensime` and point it at your project config.